BlueByteSystemsInc/PDMShell/src/SETVAR.md

 - The `configNames` parameter should be separated by commas.
 If omitted, PDMShell uses `@` for configuration-supported documents.
 - The [`search`](SEARCH.md) parameter searches the current directory and does not drill down.
 The search query is a PDM one, so you can use `%` for wildcard.
 - The `stringformat` parameter allows you to format the value of the variable using predefined string formatting options.
 The following formats are supported:
+  - None: Leaves the evaluated value unchanged.
+This is the default when `-stringformat` is omitted.
   - UpperCase: Converts the entire string to uppercase.
   - LowerCase: Converts the entire string to lowercase.
   - CamelCase: Converts the string to camel case, where the first word is lowercase, and subsequent words are capitalized (e.g., `exampleString`).